jopemachine-arvis/arvis/documents/basic-usage.md

 So first, recommend looking for useful extensions.

+You can look for and install lots of extensions through `store` page.

 ## Preference window

 You can manage your extensions or change config, appearance of search window on preference window.